Psychology degree career options 🧠

 Of all the social sciences degrees, Political Science is arguably the one that requires the most analysis – as it involves using a range of different sources to gather information, and analysing this information in order to identify details and trends.

-Naturally, having studied a heavily research-focused degree would make a Politics graduate a perfect match for market research jobs.
+Naturally, having studied a heavily research-focused degree would make a Politics graduate a perfect match for market research jobs – you can explore jobs in research on our job board.

 A Political Science degree often requires students to engage in debate and make reasoned, well-founded arguments – developing self-confidence, communication and negotiation skills.